atesgoral/ura/README.md

 # URA

-Tell GPT, "ur a ... server" and let it act like one.
+Tell GPT, "ur a ..." and let it act like one.

 Works really well with HTTP.
 I haven't pushed hard on other protocols.